Sensitivity to hot and cold food in a localized tooth region is a sign of reversible pulpitis.

 Over-the-counter pain relief medications are taken to alleviate pain and the symptoms.

 Usually, acetaminophen or ibuprofen are taken daily to help with it.
-More powerful pain relief medications like codone and oxycodone are also taken if pain doesn’t subside with the regular NSAIDs
+More powerful pain relief medications like codeine and oxycodone are also taken if the pain doesn’t subside with the regular NSAIDs

 Sometimes, the tooth is so decayed that it’s impossible to save it.
 Extraction will be the only option to eliminate the pain, anyway.
 See your dentist for replacement options like dental bridges and dental implants after extraction.